Shifts in Franchise Buyer Behavior Demands Franchisors Change Tactics

 - Despite placing a higher demand for transparent information prior to talking to the franchisor’s representative, candidates are filling out website contact forms earlier than in the past.

 The candidates’ willingness to fill out forms earlier in their investigation may create a franchisor misperception that candidates therefore want less data.
 The absolute opposite is true.
 Candidates appear to be pacing their information-gathering differently than in the past.
+Many want the information and don’t plan on immediately engaging the franchisor’s recruiters.

 These franchise buyer behavior changes require franchisors to adapt or redesign their franchise opportunity websites and lead-nurturing content strategy to stay current with buying behavior.